jaysun025/MERN-Auth-API-1/README.md

 Next, let's deal with the error codes.
 The most common will be the 404 case.
 A `404 Not Found` can occur anytime that we expect an id to be used as part of the URI endpoint because it's possible that the document associated with that id doesn't exist.

-1. For both of the put and get routes, update the `.then()` method as follows:
+1. For both the put and show routes, update the `.then()` method as follows:

 ```js
   .then(job => {